jackmaden/philosophybreak/src/pages/articles/dichotomy-of-control-a-stoic-device-for-a-tranquil-mind/index.md

 Ultimately, following any action we might take, we have not one ounce of power over how things will turn out — so why pin our hopes on an unknowable future?
 Doesn’t that just end in disappointment — expecting the world to play out exactly as it does in our imaginations?

-We cannot control the future.
+We cannot control the future, [we cannot control the world in which we find ourselves](/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/).
 All we can control, Epictetus tells us, is our efforts, attitudes, and judgments in the present.

 And, when we focus on just these (and accept all else), we’ll actually find the mindset shift very liberating.
 As he summarizes, in a substantial but illuminating passage: